nesquena/gitdocs/README.md

 **all the different versions of a document are stored** in the repo tagged with the **git sha** for each committed version.
 The members of the repo can then compare all versions and resolve the conflict.

+## Gitdocs in Practice

+At Miso, our team actually uses gitdocs in conjunction with Dropbox.
+We find Dropbox is ideal for galleries, videos, and large binary files of all sorts.
+We use gitdocs for storing our actual "docs":
+Task lists, wiki pages, planning docs, collaborative designs, notes, guides, code snippets, etc.

+You will find that the gitdocs browser front-end is well suited for this usage scenario since you can browse formatted wiki pages, view files with smart syntax highlighting, edit files with a rich text editor, search all your files, as well as view individual file revision histories.

 ## Planned Features

-Gitdocs is a young project but we have big plans for it including:
+Gitdocs is a young project but we have many plans for it including:

+ - Better handling of large binary files circumventing known git limitations
  - Click-to-share instant access granting file access to users using a local tunnel or other means.
- - Indexing and full-text search for all documents in a repo
+ - Tagging and organizing of files within the web front-end
  - Better access to the versions for a particular file within the web front-end
- - Tagging and organizing of files within the web front-end

 ## Prior Projects

-Gitdocs is a fresh project that we spiked on in a few days time.
-Our primary goals are to keep the code as simple as possible, but provide the features that makes dropbox great.
+Gitdocs is a fresh project that we originally spiked on in a few days time.
+Our primary goals are to keep the code as simple as possible, but provide the features that makes Dropbox great.
 If you are interested in other Dropbox alternatives, be sure to checkout our notes below:

  * [SparkleShare](http://sparkleshare.org/) is an open source, self-hosted Dropbox alternative written using C# and the [Mono Project](http://www.mono-project.com/Main_Page).
    More mature but has a lot of dependencies, and lacks some of the features planned in Gitdocs.